NASA-IMPACT/COSMOS/LOCAL_VERIFICATION_GUIDE.md

   curated data is never touched unnecessarily).
 - Worker log: `Index dispatch (test) failed for aurorasaurus_…: SDE_INDEX_BUCKET is not configured — cannot export`, and the status lands on **Indexing Failed on Test** (red).
-- With the indexer deployed, this same click would export `curated_collections/{cf}/{run_id}/documents.jsonl` + `manifest.json` to S3, `ecs:RunTask` the
+- With the `INDEXING_*` settings filled in from the dev stacks, this same click would export `curated_collections/{cf}/{run_id}/documents.jsonl` + `manifest.json` to S3, `ecs:RunTask` the
   WEB_COSMOS indexer, and land on **Test Indexing**.